Tenneri · Interactive Learning Demo

 Audience

-Who is the output for?
-A message to your manager reads differently from one to a new client, and both read differently from one to a peer on your team.
+Who is reading it?
+A message to your manager reads differently from one to a new client or a peer on your team.

-Example: "The recipient is a senior partner at the firm who prefers concise, direct communication."
+"The recipient is a senior partner who prefers concise, direct communication."

 4